by Dr. Bill Rawls

 The other side of the story is that as testing gets better and better, it will likely reveal that many healthy people have borrelia, and that everyone harbors some stealth microbes — Lyme coinfections like mycoplasma, bartonella, chlamydia, and many others are remarkably common.

-The key to being healthy is robust immune function.
+The key to feeling better is improved cellular health and robust immune function.

-When you start seeing chronic Lyme disease for what it is — chronic immune dysfunction, with a pot of stealth microbes boiling over — the compulsion to test for specific microbes becomes less relevant.
+When you start seeing chronic Lyme disease for what it is — a compilation of cellular stress factors, with a pot of stealth microbes boiling over — the compulsion to test for specific microbes becomes less relevant.
 There are always possibilities that can’t be accounted for.

 When I evaluate a person with possible chronic Lyme disease, it’s easier to just assume that borrelia and other stealth microbes are present.
 This allows me to have less reliance on unreliable lab results.